 His name was Dipo Sodipo.
 His sobriquets were numerous but the Pope seemed to have been his preferred.
 He was the Czar of the One Man Band, a popular fixture of the Yoruba music scene of the late 80s and 90s.

-The shrinking of bands at the time could have been an economical response to the austerity that did not exclude the music scene, but one man bands demanded a level of ambidexterity the likes of Pope handled effortlessly.
+The shrinking of bands at the time could have been an economical response to the austerity that did not exclude the music scene, but a one man band demands a level of ambidexterity Pope handled effortlessly.
 To hold a note on a microphone and hoist a piano chord simultaneously is truly the stuff of genius.

-Witness the one man band: usually, a pre-programmed rhythm runs amok on his keyboard.
-Then he gives chase with his vocals and punctuating with simple piano riffs.
+Witness the one man band: usually, a pre-programmed percussive rhythm runs amok on his keyboard.
+Then he gives chase with his vocals, punctuating with simple piano riffs.
 Ever so often, he allows flourishes of complicated piano chords—but this technical verbiage hardly accounts for how well rendered his music is.

 The philosophy imbued in his practice is that of the Yoruba everyman whose worldview is to attempt to be good whilst definitely doing no harm.
-Throw in a good time—and you will understand why Dipo Sodipo was a kegite, that youthful group invested in mirth making and palmwine drinking.
+Throw in a good time—and you will understand why Dipo Sodipo was a keggite, that youthful social group invested in mirth making and palmwine drinking.

-He was said to have formed another group called Basillica which unlike Kegites made a cocktail of beer and palmwine.
+He was said to have formed another group called Basillica which unlike Keggites made a cocktail of beer and palmwine.
 Perhaps his nickname Pope is predicated on the Basillica.

-Dipo Sodipo seemed to have been physically present in Ibadan in the 80s where he studied music and became the Head of Department at the Polytechnic.
-He was also the lead singer of K12 Voices, before he broke out alone as a one man act.
+Dipo Sodipo was physically present in Ibadan in the 80s where he studied music and became the Head of Department at the Polytechnic.
+He was also the lead singer of K12 Voices, before he broke out as a one man act.